ovaleanu/anthos/docs/register_contrail_cluster_in_anthos_v2.md

 ### Creating a EKS cluster with Contrail in AWS

-For installing a OpenShift 4.4 cluster with Contrail in AWS, follow the installation procedure [here](https://ssd-git.juniper.net/sre/contrail-as-the-cni-for-aws-eks)
+For installing an EKS cluster with Contrail in AWS, follow the installation procedure [here](https://ssd-git.juniper.net/sre/contrail-as-the-cni-for-aws-eks)

 ```
 $ kubectl get nodes -o wide